camilne9/election_analytics_blog/posts/narrative.md

 Elections are decided on the margin.
 We saw that Donald Trump won in 2016 but lost in 2020.
 This means there must have been some change in how people voted, which may have resulted from shifts in entire demographics of people.

 In order for Hispanic voters to have been pivotal as the media narrative tells, **we would expect Hispanic voters, as a group, to show a voting pattern that is stronger than other demographic groups**.
-This means that *in counties with a greater proportion of Hispanic voters we expect the trend to present itself more*.
+This means that *in counties with a greater proportion of Hispanic voters we expect the trend to present itself more* because changes in other individuals/demographics will not be able to supply a shift as large as the "pivotal" demographic.
 Thus, **the media narrative that Hispanic voters were pivotal has the implication that counties with higher percentage Hispanic people will show greater change in voting margin between 2016 and 2020.**

 Ideally we would have the data on how different demographic groups voted specifically.
 However, as I do not have this data, I must consider a trend I would expect to see based on county level.
 This is why I will consider **the relationship between the percentage of the population that is Hispanic and the change in the margin of victory** for each county.

 # Ecological Fallacy